rangle/express-jwt-jwks/README.md

 # express-jwt-jwks
 Simple JWT auth using JWKS key sets for Express.
 Wraps express-jwt and jwks-rsa.
 AWS Cognito compatible.

+Calls to JWKS are cached, and JWKS entries are associated to a JWT through the "kid" parameter in the JWT header.
+Calls through the cache to the remote JWKS are rate limited to 5 req/min.

 ## Install